Semeru Volcano | Dr John Seach

 Stratovolcano

-Semeru volcano photos by John Seach
+Semeru volcano photos by Dr John Seach

 Semeru volcano

-John Seach at summit of Semeru volcano.
+Dr John Seach at summit of Semeru volcano

-Warning: the summit region of Semeru is very dangerous due to explosive activity.
+Warning: The summit region of Semeru is very dangerous due to explosive activity.

 Summit eruption Semeru volcano 2000

-John Seach and climbers at 2700 m on the Northern approach to
+Dr John Seach and climbers at 2700 m on the northern approach to Semeru from Ranu Pani village

 2022 Eruption